hugoledoux/mywebsite/_posts/2014-12-14-introducing-hyde.md

 title: Introducing Hyde
 ---

 Hyde is a brazen two-column [Jekyll](http://jekyllrb.com) theme that pairs a prominent sidebar with uncomplicated content.
-It's based on [Poole](http://getpoole.com), the Jekyll butler.
+It's based on [Poole](http://getpoole.com), the Jekyll butler[^1].

 ### Built on Poole